-The budget for FY 2023-24 is \$22,800 for personnel only.
+The budget for FY 2023-24 is projected to be \$22,800 for personnel only.
 The effort required by Personnel in support of the Leucadia WWD staff at the Gafner Facility will be carefully reviewed throughout the year and adjusted as required.